SatishDivvi/Restaurant-Menu-Application/README.md

     5. [permissions](https://developers.facebook.com/docs/facebook-login/web/permissions)

 ### Project Execution:

+ - Setup Database and feed data into the database:
+    - Execute below commands in the same order and wait for each command to complete execution:

+        ```python
+        python database_setup.py
+        python lotsofmenu.py
+        ```

+    **Note:** _You can create your own data by using `add_restaurant_data.py` file or you can also add more restaurants and menus in `lotsofmenu.py` file._

 - Execute command `python project.py` and with this server is now running at **localhost 5000**.
 - Open your favorite browser and enter `http://localhost:5000` or `http://localhost:127.0.0.1:5000`